kmodexc/TrackUnitPython/README.md

 Features:
 - caches requests for faster access
-- for timespan's bigger than 30 days it sufficiantly devides it into allowd requests
+- for timespan's bigger than 30 days it sufficiantly devides it into allowed requests
+- processing big datasets more efficient by preprocessing per dataslice
+- makes use of asyncio
+- if data is cached it can process 12000 cached requests with 20 million data points in under 5 minutes.

 For more features write an issue [here](https://github.com/einsteinmaster/TrackUnitPython/issues/new).
 Pull requests are welcome.